 Marketing keeps changing, but peoples' needs remain the same.
 But you can't write copy without understanding basic marketing principles.

 Learn Good Grammar

 Learning correct grammar is important.
-I just completed a grammar punctuation course on Udemy with Clare Lynch from Cambridge university.
-This is a great course even if you think you know all about grammar. linkedIn has some good courses too.
+I just completed a grammar punctuation course on Udemy with Dr. Clare Lynch from Cambridge university.
+This is a great course even if you think you know all about grammar.
+LinkedIn has some good courses too.